 A great resource is the new (2014) whitepaper on wait statistics: SQL Server Performance Tuning Using Wait Statistics: A Beginners Guide, which I encourage you to read.
 There’s also a much older whitepaper (Performance Tuning Using Waits and Queues) which has a lot of useful information, but it’s pretty dated now.
-Books Online has a section on the sys.dm_os_wait_stats DMV that gives info on some of the newer wait types, and PSS made a half-hearted effort to put together a repository of info on some wait types.
-To be honest, the most in-depth coverage of understanding and using wait statistics that I know of is in my Pluralsight online training course.
+The best guide to what the various wait types (and latch classes) mean are my comprehensive waits and latches libraries and the methodology of using and understanding wait statistics is described and demonstrated in my Pluralsight online training course.

 You should also check out the following categories on my blog for more along these lines:

 - Spinlocks (very advanced)